devlloplugins/devllo-events-bookings/readme.txt

 Stable tag: 0.1
 License: GPLv2 or later

-Add Booking capabilities to Single Events
+Add Booking capabilities to Events

 == Description ==
 Allow attendees to register to events.
 Sell tickets with integrated payment gateway or redirect to an offsite ticket pahe.